unisonweb/website/src/compare-lang/unison-for-python-devs.md

 <div class="side-by-side">
 <div>

-Unison's tuple type can hold an arbitary fixed number of values, each of potentially different types.
-Tuple elements are accessed using `at1`, `at2`, etc. for the first, second, and subsequent elements.
+Unison's tuple type can hold an arbitrary fixed number of values, each of potentially different types.
+Tuple elements are accessed using `at1`, `at2`, etc., for the first, second, and subsequent elements.

 ```unison
 aTuple : (Text, Nat, Int)